-BGES is welcoming the publication of new energy performance targets for commercial offices that are aiming to achieve net zero carbon in operation.
+BGES is welcoming the publication of new net zero energy performance targets for commercial offices that are aiming to achieve net zero carbon in operation.

 The targets were published by the UK Green Building Council (UKGBC), following direct engagement with industry and analysis of the projected zero carbon energy capacity of the UK.
 UKGBC is recommending that the offices sector should reduce energy demand by an average of 60% by 2050 to help the UK achieve net zero.

 The targets were developed as an addition to UKGBC’s landmark 2019 report ‘Net Zero Carbon Buildings: A Framework Definition’, which sets out guidance for buildings seeking to achieve net zero for construction and operational energy.
 They represent more stretching requirements for commercial offices claiming net zero in operation and set out a trajectory of tightening energy performance requirements over the next fifteen years.